Repair vs replace windows: why is it important to preserve heritage windows?

 Aesthetic appeal of old sash windows

-Windows are the eyes of the house and replacing old or original windows with modern alternatives will change the appearance of the house forever.
+Windows are the eyes of the house, and replacing old or original windows with modern alternatives will change the house’s appearance forever.

 Discarding wooden windows and other elements from an old property which could be repaired rather than replaced is not eco-friendly.
 Using modern materials to replace them, products which are not created in an environmentally conscious way, are ultimately toxic and are not recyclable at the end of their life, is no longer something that many householders want to subscribe to.

 Caring for your windows just as with other original features on your character home will minimise the number of sash windows refurbishments in Essex, Hertfordshire and other regions.